usaid-cs/yesterday-i-learned/random.md

 1. [The Arabs brought spinach to the world](https://en.wikipedia.org/wiki/Spinach#Production.2C_marketing.2C_and_storage).
 They also named it "spinach".
 Iran still produces 100Tg of it every year.
 1. Ride sharing services do not attract families of four (because normal sedans can comfortably fit three passengers, not four).
 1. UDP packets get dropped when ["socket send/receive buffers"](http://jvns.ca/blog/2016/08/24/find-out-where-youre-dropping-packets/) between two computers (e.g. routers, including the two computers) get full.
 You can tweak `sysctl` to configure the size of these buffers, so you can lose more / not lose so much.
-1. In social situations, [people gauge how drunk they should be based on how drunk there peers are](http://www.reddit.com/r/science/comments/5318ph/_/d7p4bba?context=1000).
-Therefore, all patrons should play the game were if one person is late to the table, everyone should pretend to be hammered when he/she arrives, so he/she will overdrink.
 1. Nigeria is HUGE in GDP in relation to its African continent-mates, being 1.5x that of Egypt.
 There is no reason not to visit it.
 1. "Smoker" also refers to the ovens that smoke meats.
 1. Communist [Lenin towels](https://www.reddit.com/r/Frugal/comments/56r81k/linen_towels_or_how_i_save_half_off_my_laundry/) are more space-efficient than cotton towels.
 Linen towels also last much longer, and absorb much more water.